 Third, you need to ask questions about how satisfied buyers are with your service.

-This refers to the level of satisfaction that buyers feel with the level of customer service they receive.
+This refers to the satisfaction buyers feel with the level of customer service they receive.

 Finally, you need to ask questions about how likely buyers are to renew their contract or recommend your brand to others.